Kent0n-Li/ChatDoctor/README.md

  ```python
 python chat.py
  ```

+ ## Physician and patient conversation dataset</h2>
+The first step in building a physician-patient conversation dataset is to collect the disease database that serves as the gold standard.
+Therefore, we collected and organized a database of diseases, which contains about 700 diseases with their relative symptoms, medical tests, and recommended medications.
+To train high-quality conversation models on an academic budget, we input each message from the disease database separately as a prompt into the ChatGPT API to automatically generate instruction data.
+It is worth noting that our prompts to the ChatGPT API contain the gold standard of diseases and symptoms, and drugs, so our fine-tuned ChatDoctor is not only able to achieve ChatGPT's conversational fluency but also higher diagnostic accuracy compared to ChatGPT.
+We finally collected 5K doctor-patient conversation instructions and named it InstructorDoctor-5K.

+## Training of the model
+We build ChatDoctor utilizing Meta's LLaMA model, a distinguished publicly accessible LLM.
+Notably, in spite of its 7 billion parameters, LLaMA has been reported that LLaMA's efficacy can attain competitive or superior outcomes in comparison to the considerably larger GPT-3 (with 175 billion parameters) on several NLP benchmarks.
+LLaMA's performance improvement was achieved by amplifying the magnitude of training data, as opposed to parameter quantity.
+Specifically, LLaMA was trained on 1.4 trillion tokens, procured from publicly accessible data repositories such as CommonCrawl and arXiv documents.
+We utilize conversation demonstrations synthesized via ChatGPT and subsequently validated by medical practitioners to fine-tune the LLaMA model, in accordance with the Stanford Alpaca training methodology.
+The fine-tuning process was conducted using 6 A*100 GPUs for a duration of 30 minutes.
+The hyperparameters employed in the training process were as follows: the total batch size of 192, a learning rate of 2e-5, a total of 3 epochs, a maximum sequence length of 512 tokens, a warmup ratio of 0.03, with no weight decay.

 ## Limitations
 We emphasize that ChatDoctor is for academic research only and any commercial use and clinical use is prohibited.
 There are three factors in this decision: First, ChatDoctor is based on LLaMA and has a non-commercial license, so we necessarily inherited this decision.
 Second, our model is not licensed for healthcare-related purposes.
 Also, we have not designed sufficient security measures, and the current model still does not guarantee the full correctness of medical diagnoses.